12 Great Charlie Munger Book Recommendations To Inspire

 Hagstrom’s major insight is that Buffett succeeds by investing in safe and profitable stocks.
 Identifying the traits of what Buffett considers a safe and profitable stock could help you make money.

 Hagstrom explains what he calls focus investing in simple terms any investor can adopt.
-The Warren Buffett Portfolio is the best explanation of Buffett’s strategy for ordinary people.
+The Warren Buffett Portfolio best explains Buffett’s strategy for ordinary people.

 6. Getting to Yes